 From now on, we should pronounce each letter with these six sounds.

 All right.
 This is the end of lesson two.
 Please remember that the most difficult part of our job is pronouncing the letters with these six vowels, which is the start point of entering into a new language.
 We wouldn’t have this much problem after we learned the letters successfully.
-From next week, all we have to do is practicing some new letters with these vowels till we complete the letters.
-So, you may consider today’s lesson the most difficult one for weeks to come.

 Your email address will not be published.
 Required fields are marked *